reagento/adaptix/README.md

 * Automatic skipping of "internal use" fields (with leading underscore)
 * Enums, typed dicts, tuples and lists are supported from the box
 * Unions and Optionals are supported without need to define them in schema
+* Generic dataclasses can be parsed as well

 ## Usage